ah-hkhalil/f1-hue/README.md

 ## What you need

-- Raspberry Pi (any model with Wi-Fi) running Raspberry Pi OS
+- Raspberry Pi running Raspberry Pi OS, Ubuntu, etc
 - Philips Hue Bridge (v2 recommended)
-- One or more Hue lights (light strips work particularly well)
+- One or more colour Hue lights
 - Xbox running F1 25
-- All devices on the same Wi-Fi network
+- All devices on the same network

 ---